malbanGit/ESP32_P4_Vectrex/README.md

 `isJoystickAvailable()` should be checked before reading axis values.
 If it returns `false`, fall back to the keyboard-mapped `g_inputState`.

+The 'readevents()' function which is called with every FrameEnd respects this.
+If joystick is connected, the four buttons are read and inserted in the g_inputState, as are the joystick analog values.
+If a joystick is connected the keyboard variants for player 1 or not queried.
+The player 2 can still use a keyboard.

 The analog values are read from the ADC, calibrated to millivolts, and mapped to the signed byte range using per-axis min/center/max reference voltages with a configurable dead zone around center.
 The dead zone suppresses jitter when the stick is at rest — without it a motionless joystick would produce a small non-zero value that causes the Vectrex integrators to drift.

 ```c